hydroaggie/hydroaggie.github.io/_posts/2021-07-01-FZF-Tutorial.md

 ---
 layout: post
 title: Fuzzy Search using FZF
 date: 2021-07-01
 description: A tutorial on how to use FZF fuzzy search capability to quickly find files
+tags:
+  - tutorial
-tags: tutorial mac
+  - mac
-categories: tool
+categories: tutorial
 giscus_comments: true
 related_posts: true
 toc: